ms609/TreeSearch/README.md

 # Optimality criteria

-'TreeSearch' allows the implementation of various optimality criteria, including
+"TreeSearch" allows the implementation of various optimality criteria, including

-- Fitch parsimony with inapplicable data (Brazeau, Guillerme and Smith, 2019).
+- Fitch parsimony with inapplicable data (Brazeau, Guillerme and Smith, 2019)
 - Implied weighting (Goloboff 1993)
-- The Profile Parsimony approach introduced by Faith and Trueman (2001).
+- The Profile Parsimony approach introduced by Faith and Trueman (2001)
-- Successive Approximations weighting (Farris 1969).
+- Successive Approximations weighting (Farris 1969)

 It is also possible to specify bespoke optimality criteria.